tldr-pages/tldr/pages/common/jdupes.md

 # jdupes

-> A powerful duplicate file finder and an enhanced fork of 'fdupes'.
+> A powerful duplicate file finder and an enhanced fork of fdupes.
 > More information: <https://github.com/jbruchon/jdupes>.

 - Search a single directory: